Nonlinearity in Dynamic Causal Effects: Making the Bad into the Good, and the Good into the Great?: Comment 1: Negative Weights

 \section{Comment 1: Negative Weights}

 KP focuses on the estimation of the average marginal effect, which can be expressed as

-where $g(x)$ represents the average of a structural function of randomly assigned shocks $x$, and $\omega(\cdot)$ is a weight function determined by the associated estimation procedure, $g(x) = \mathbb{E}[\psi_h(x,\mathbf{U}_{h,t+h})]$.
+where $g(x)$ represents the average of a structural function of randomly assigned shocks $x$, and $\omega(\cdot)$ is a weight function determined by the associated estimation procedure.
 To simplify notation, we suppress the dependence of the statistical objects on the lag index $h$ and the time index $t$.
-We partition the domain of the shocks $\mathcal{X}$ into regions according to the sign of $\omega(\cdot)$: